Why You Need The Advice and Guidance of a Gun Trust Lawyer

 - in addition, even minor paperwork errors can cause long delays.

 How Setting up a Gun Trust in Pennsylvania Can Help You

 A gun trust is essentially a legal entity designed to purchase, acquire and bequeath lawful firearms in Pennsylvania.

 There are many advantages to setting up a gun trust…

 - A gun trust allows multiple people in your household to use the same firearm.
 With a gun trust, you can assign everyone in your household who is over the age of 18 to be a trustee.
 This allows every adult in your household the ability to possess and use the firearm if needed.
 In contrast, when you purchase a firearm individually, without a trust, only the person with lawful ownership of the gun can use it.

-- You maintain your privacy.
-When you purchase a firearm or acquire a firearm as an individual, your local CLEO and authorities will need to be informed — though Pennsylvania law doesn’t require knowledge of your firearm ownership to be made public.
+- Lastly, you maintain your privacy.
+When you purchase a firearm or acquire a firearm as an individual, your local CLEO and authorities will need to be informed though Pennsylvania law doesn’t require knowledge of your firearm ownership to be made public.
 When you acquire a firearm through a gun trust, it remains a completely private matter.